ThePillenwerfer/Mate-Classic-Icons/README.md

 # INSTALLATION

-Click the green "Clone or download button" then Download ZIP.
+Click the green "Code" button then Download ZIP.
 When this has downloaded open it and extract the Windows-XP-master directory to ~/.icons; you may have to press Ctrl-h to make it show in your file manager.

 Now open the Mate Control Centre and click Appearance and choose the TraditionalOK theme.
 Then click Customise followed by the Window Border tab and choose WinMe.
 Now click the Icons tab and choose WinXP.